Lee Dainton

 Lee Dainton (born 22 August 1973) is a Welsh stunt performer, skateboarder, and filmmaker best known as the star and co-creator of MTV UK's Dirty Sanchez.

 Career

 Early life

 Dainton is a native of Pontypool, Wales.
 He attended Abersychan School and West Monmouth School.
 He studied carpentry at Pontypool College.
 He started skateboarding at the age of 12.
 He first met Mathew Pritchard in Cardiff in 1990.
-He later met Michael "Pancho" Locke, and Dan Joyce by participating in various skateboarding competitions.
+He met Michael "Pancho" Locke by participating in various skateboarding competitions.
+He met Dan Joyce after he saw him on The Vanessa Show and decided to film with him for a video he was making.
 He worked as a carpenter with Torfaen council before he left the job and bought a video camera to film the four skateboarding, doing stunts and practical jokes for 18 months.
 He then made a DVD out of the footage titled Pritchard vs Dainton, which was released in 2001.
 During, and a little after the first season of Dirty Sanchez, he worked for a skate store.